Alex Horstmann’s user experience, usability, design, eCommerce and design bookmarks for November 23rd.

 Since the beginning of time, people have exploited the human desire to sin so that they could achieve their goals.
 Finding out what causes people to sin helps us understand the triggers which prompt people to take an action.
 The Web has made it even easier to exploit these tendencies to sin, in order to build user engagement and excitement about your service or product.
 In this article we’ll show examples of how successful companies exploit the tendency to conduct all the famous Seven Deadly Sins, and in turn generate momentum with their website visitors.
 Ready?
 Let’s roll.

 Welcome to BlobFisk.com, the online home of Alex Horstmann.
-I'm a User Experience Manager (currently General Manager, User Experience and Design at TUI Travel plc) passionate about usability, user experience and accessibility.
+I'm a User Experience Leader (currently Head of User Experience and Design at TUI Travel plc) passionate about all things customer experience and user experience related.